ZijieZhao/see/see_again.md

 For each metric, we get four outputs, which are `mean_?`, `annual_?`, `trend_?`, `p_?`, separately indicating the total mean, annual mean, annual trend and associated p-value of specified metric.

 See if we could plot them.
+Note that here we actually show the decadal trend instead of annual trend to avoid too small values.

 ```
 % plot mean and trend